bambooww/iot-tree/doc/quick_start.md

 In order to run IOT tree, you need the following conditions:

-Java running environment version is above 1.8, and ensure that your running environment is specific to Java environment variables such as path Java_ Home has been set.
+Java running environment version is above 1.8, and ensure that your running environment is specific to Java environment variables such as path JAVA_HOME has been set.

 For example:

-In Windows environment, your Java installation directory is C:\JDK1.8, please set
+In Windows environment, if your Java installation directory is C:\JDK1.8, please set

 ```
 set PATH=%PATH%;c:\jdk1.8\bin
 set JAVA_HOME=c:\jdk1.8
 ```

 在Linux环境下，请设置